 (This is a free web tool.)

 By now, you might see us repeating some features.
-This is because of the fact that the function of all Image Resizers is the same and we only have to talk about one single function which is reducing the Image Size without any loss in quality.
-Canva also does that pretty basic work.
+This is because of the fact that the function of every Image Resizer is the same and we only have to talk about one single function which is reducing the Image Size without any loss in quality.
+Canva also does that pretty basic work and thus, you can choose any file size as per the requirement.

 (This is a Free web tool but also has a paid version for more features.)